Skip to main content

 ]' 'https://app.nobl9.com/api/budgetadjustments/v1/maintenance-budget-adjustment/events/update'

-1. Run budgetadjustments events get --adjustment-name=maintenance-budget-adjustment command to retrieve a list of events for the specified adjustment and related SLO.
+1. Retrieve the list of events for the specified adjustment and related SLO:

 2. Identify the event that needs to be updated.

-See the Adjustments use case for real-life examples managed through sloctl.
+Refer to Adjustments use case for real-life examples managed through sloctl.

 Delete an incorrect adjustment event using sloctl

-On another Saturday, the maintenance was canceled because the service needed to remain fully operational due to high demand.
+Example scenario: On another Saturday, the maintenance was canceled because the service needed to remain fully operational due to high demand.
 Despite the cancellation, the adjustment was still applied as usual, which prevented the service degradation that occurred during this period from impacting the error budget.
 Reviewing the historical adjustment event for that date, the team realized they needed to remove the adjustment event.

 Access adjustment events history

-The team accesses adjustment events history by running the following command in sloctl
+The team accesses adjustment events history by running the following command in sloctl:

 sloctl budgetadjustments events get --adjustment-name=maintenance-budget-adjustment --from=2024-01-01T00:00:00Z --to=2024-01-31T23:59:59Z